TrustTheVote-Project/VoteTrackerPlus/kickstarter/project-story.md

 # 5) End-to-End Voter Validation (E2EV)

 VOTES directly supports E2EV by providing three separate copies of the voter's ballot.
 The first is the physical ballot controlled by the local election officials.
-The second is the digital scan of the ballot as approved by the voter and stored in the VOTES public repository.
+The second is the cast vote record as approved by the voter and stored in the VOTES public repository.
 The third copy is a partial copy of the VOTES data given to the voter on a 8.5"x11" paper containing encrypted and randomized digests of the voter's ballot.
 These three different copies in addition the inherent properties of the Merkle tree database support multiple and different E2EV pathways.
 The physical ballots can be independently sampled and compared to the electronic copies both in count, content, and via statistical sampling.
 Each voter can validate their individual paper copy against the public repository as well.
 In addition, voters in possession of their ballot's row index can inspect their specific digital ballot.

 And with the open source copy of the names and addresses of the entire electorate, election officials as well as any voter can analyze by various methods the accuracy of those names and addresses.